sooriyaarachchi/pybites.github.io-src/content/codechallenge49.md

 ### Bonus

-Our and potentially a lot of other feeds are not showing up due what seems an SSL issue.
+Ours and potentially a lot of other feeds are not showing up due to what seems to be an SSL issue.
 Can you solve it and make a lot of Pythonistas happy?
 Check our inital debugging on [issue 135](https://github.com/python/planet/issues/135) and feel free to chime in (be warned though: might require some very old Python 2.x ...)

 ### Credit